AnalogJ/capsulecd/README.md

 # Contributing

-If you'd like to help improve CapsuleCD, clone the project with Git and install dependencies by running:
+If you'd like to help improve CapsuleCD, follow the instructions in [CONTRIBUTING.md](CONTRIBUTING.md)

-    $ git clone git://github.com/AnalogJ/capsulecd
-    $ glide install

-Note for development you'll also need to ensure that you have the `git2go` dependencies installed on your machine.
+Note that if you would like to do development without Docker, you'll also need to ensure that you have the `git2go` dependencies installed on your machine.
 You can install these dependencies by using your system's package manager.

 	- openssl